TomPace101/nanopore_diffusion/notes.md

 in a way that handles race conditions, so that no request is ever skipped or double-executed.

+OK, is there a simpler way?
+What is the minimal feature set?
+Let's assume we're running on a single node, but with multiple processors.
+How would a ParallelQueue be processed?
+There are a set of handler processes, which need to be fed the sub-requests from somewhere.
+When a request is completed, a new one is taken, until the queue is empty.
+Then the handler shuts down.

+Maybe the easiest way is to use doit's parallel execution.
+Then all you have to do is create a requestfile.

 Metadata
 Simulations should have metadata just like meshes, and in fact mesh metadata should be pulled into the simulation metadata.
 This simulation metadata is the output file that gets written.